milindl/learning-websockets/README.md

 #Learning Websockets
 This repository was originally made to learn about websockets.
 There was no better way than *implementing a websocket server* from scratch(since the client sided part is almost trivial).
 So I've implemented a chat server.
+Apologies for grammatical errors and spelling errors, but I do not care.

 ### Requirements
 * python3